nexusformat/definitions/manual/source/datarules.rst

                time: float[1000]

-.. _Design-Linking-ByName:
+.. _Design-FindPlottable-ByName:

 Associating plottable data by name using the ``axes`` attribute
 ===============================================================

-.. tip:: Discouraged:
+.. warning:: Discouraged:
-   This method was superceded by :ref:`Design-Linking-NIAC2014`.
+   See this method: :ref:`Design-FindPlottable-NIAC2014`.

 This method is to define an attribute of the data itself :index:`called <axes (attribute)>` *axes*.